marcinwojtasiak/MSiD-Project/README.md

 I got a classification error of 0.1483, which means an accuracy of 0.8517.
 It's a result comparable to those on zalando research benchmark which have an average accuracy of 0.8543.
 ### Usage
 To use the algorithm you will need these files: [data/fashion](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/data/fashion), [knn.py](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/knn.py), [fashion_knn.py](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/fashion_knn.py) and [mnist_reader.py](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/mnist_reader.py).
-Then just run the fashion_knn.py script.
+Then run the fashion_knn.py script.

 ## Convolutional neural network
 ### Methods
 I used a CNN of following architecture: